 If you would like to make a memorial donation to the Art and Design scholarship fund in Colleen's name, you can do so in two ways.

 *Please state the donation is in honor of Colleen Taylor on the memo line of your check.

 *Please designate “Other/Memorial” donation in honor of Colleen Taylor.

 Condolences may be left by guest book at www.keithleyfuneralchapels.com or by email at firstname.lastname@example.org Arrangements in care of Brock’s-Keithley Funeral Chapel and Crematory 2509 Vine Hays, KS 67601

-To send flowers to the family or plant a tree in memory of Colleen Taylor, please visit our floral store.
+To send flowers to Colleen's family, please visit our floral store.